magento/merchdocs/src/marketing/google-tag-manager.md

     - Choose **Google Analytics**.
 Then, update the placeholder (`UA-xxxxxx-x`) with your own **GA ID**.

-1. Follow Google’s instructions to add tags, triggers, and variables to the new container.
+1. Follow Google's instructions to add tags, triggers, and variables to the new container.

     If you have settings in another container that you want to use, they can be moved to the new container.

 1. Click **Confirm** when complete.

-1. Follow Google’s instructions to publish the new container.
+1. Follow Google's instructions to publish the new container.

 ## Step 3.
 Configure Your Store